suaebahmed/algorithms-visualizer/README.md

 - `Spiral of Primes` : [Coding a Spiral of Primes](https://youtu.be/a35KWEjRvc0)
 - `N-Queen Problem` : [Algorithm Visualizer](https://github.com/TamimEhsan/AlgorithmVisualizer)

-## What I revision/learn during doing this project
+## What I have revised/learnt by doing this project
     1. implementing algorithm to visualize
     2. initialize each cell to object/class
     3. JS Promise to run animation asyncronusly